zhanglixuan0720/home-robot/docs/challenge.md

         && bash submission.sh \
         "
     ```
-    *Note:* we provide 2 versions of the base Docker image participants may build from:
+    *Note:* we provide the following version of the base Docker image participants may build from:
-    - `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2023-ubuntu22.04` (alias of `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2023`)
-    - `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2023-ubuntu20.04`
+    - `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2024-ubuntu22.04-v2`
-    - `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2023-cpu` (a ubuntu 22.04 cpu-only version; you will not need GPUs when using this)

-    These differ in Ubuntu version and the choice between CPU or GPU for running torch code.
-Our example baseline Docker image uses `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2023` as a base image.
-But participants may use any of the base Docker images listed above.
+    More docker images for other GPU versions and with a choice between CPU or GPU for running torch code can be made available in future.
+Our example baseline Docker image uses the same `fairembodied/habitat-challenge:homerobot-ovmm-challenge-2024-ubuntu22.04-v2` as a base image.

 1. Build your Docker image using: